nicwest/site/content/pages/cv.md

 * Maintained and extended a large monolithic objective c web API.
 * Created numerous micro services in python and go for new functionality.
 * Refactored and rearchitected django B2C products.
-* Integrated with multiple third party API's.
+* Integrated with multiple third party APIs.
 * Heavily involved in the hiring and training of new staff.
 * Introduced testing and the benefits of CI to the team.
 * Production experience at scale of docker, kubernetes and google cloud.